viwinkumarpadala/EIPapi/README.md

-This is a new eip insights api that I am trying to design.
+This is a new eips api that I am trying to design.